zsparal/api-documentation/source/reference/v2/balances-api/get-primary-balance.rst

 Retrieve the primary balance.
 This is the balance of your account's primary currency, where all payments are settled to by default.

 This endpoint is an alias of the :doc:`Get balance </reference/v2/balances-api/get-balance>`.
-Please refer to the documentation of that endpoint for more information.
+Refer to the documentation of that endpoint for more information.

 Response